karmaniket/GtaVControl/Readme.md

 This project is licensed under the [MIT License](LICENSE).

-You are free to use, modify, and distribute this software, including for commercial purposes, provided that you include the original copyright notice and this license in any copies or substantial portions of the software.
+You are free to use, modify, and distribute this software, provided that you include the original copyright notice and this license in any copies or substantial portions of the software.
 This ensures that credit and attribution are always given to the original author.

 ## Acknowledgement